pvaswindas/PetSphere/README.md

-# PetSphere
+# PetSphere: A Social Platform & Marketplace for Pet Lovers

-PetSphere connects pet enthusiasts with a marketplace to buy and sell pets.
-Users can create profiles, share pet content, follow others, and explore nearby services like vets and pet stores.
-The platform offers role-based access and an admin panel for managing users and content.
+PetSphere is a unique web application that connects pet enthusiasts with the added feature of buying and selling pets.
+Users can create profiles, share pet-related content, and follow other pet lovers.
+What sets PetSphere apart is its marketplace for pets, allowing users to directly buy and sell pets within the platform.
+Additionally, PetSphere offers a nearby services page that lists local vets and pet stores, helping users find essential pet services in their area.